eye3/nkit4nodejs/README.md

 Module supports not only native Expat XML encodings, but also many others (see /deps/nkit/src/encoding/langs.inc)

-### With JavaScript-Data-to-XML possibilities you can:
+### With JavaScript-Data-to-XML possibilities you can

 - Create xml string with the same structure as JavaScript data
 - Define root element name of result xml string